ali-mansur/react-shopping-cart/README.md

 Be sure to run an 'npm install' to install dependencies.

-Run 'npm build' command, to start a webpack-dev-server.
+Run 'npm start' command, to start a webpack-dev-server.

 Navigate to your localhost:1234